 Results & achievements

 Since its inception in 2011, this expedition has thus far trained over 50 people in Reef Check surveying, including over 20 local Maldivians in techniques on how to monitor their reefs and set up community-based monitoring schemes.
-Some of these community surveyors are now able to teach Reef Check themselves, and are employed by government agencies to undertake management and surveillance.
+As a direct result of this, local NGO Reef Check Maldives was formed in 2017 and is now very active in community-based reef conservation work and advocacy.
+Some of these community surveyors are now teaching Reef Check themselves, and are employed by government agencies and private consultancies to undertake management and surveillance.
 A colouring and educational booklet for local schools has also been produced and distributed around the country with the help of the local Ministry of Education.
-The expedition has also surveyed reefs that were heavily impacted by the coral bleaching event of 1998, and identified recovery in most reefs.
-Data on reefs and whale sharks are given to local NGOs, government and other decision-makers, who are planning on increasing the number and area of marine protected area (MPA) coverage by 2017.
-Our Reef Check data will form part of that picture when the government considers different management approaches to different MPA areas.
+The expedition has also surveyed reefs that were impacted by the coral bleaching event of 1998, and identified recovery in most reefs prior to the 2016 bleaching event.
+Data on reefs and whale sharks are given to local and international NGOs, government and other decision-makers, who are planning on increasing the number and area of Maldives marine protected area (MPA)s.
+Our Reef Check data will form part of that picture when the government considers new MPA areas.

 Scientific reports and publications for this expedition are on the reports & publications page.
 As far as we are aware, Biosphere Expeditions is the only organisation in the world that has a direct and transparent link between the work done by citizen scientists and an expedition report.
 Each expedition year is matched by an expedition report for that year, which deals with the two main areas that expedition participants contribute to: funding and data collection.
 Chapter 1 of each report, written by Biosphere Expeditions, reviews the expedition logistics and publishes an expedition budget, which shows in a clear and transparent way income and expenditure for each expedition and the percentage of income spent on the project.
 Chapter 2 onwards, written by the expedition scientist, shows who collected what data, how they were analysed, what the conclusions were, as well as the conservation recommendations and actions flowing from this, and what future expeditions should do.
 In this way, each expedition comes full circle for its participants.